dotnet/docs/docs/ai/how-to/use-redis-for-memory.md

 ---
 title: "Use Redis for Memory Storage with the Semantic Kernel SDK for .NET"
-description: "Learn how to use a Redis database with the Redisearch module for memory storage and recall in Semantic Kernel SDK for .NET."
+description: "Learn how to use a Redis database with the RediSearch module for memory storage and recall in Semantic Kernel SDK for .NET."
 author: haywoodsloan
 ms.topic: how-to
 ms.date: 04/17/2024